riteshaxelerant/python-sanic-kafka-sample-code/README.md

 ```
 Run the user-service.sql file to create and setup the database and tables.
 Repeat the same process for other microservice databases.

+## API and End points:
+1. **User Service End Points:**
+    - We have used ``.env`` file to configure all necessary configurations related to database, kafka service and API host.
+    - We have also used a middleware authentication like ``bearer tokan`` to authenticate the API to restrict un-authorised access.
+A separate file named ``authentication.py`` is used and imported in main ``user-service.py`` file.
+    - ``http://< configured-ip-address >/users/register :`` This service end-point is used to make registration using ``POST`` method.
+As a response it will gives an id of the registered user.
+Once a user get successfully registers we were initiating producer to send a message to the appropriate topic ``user-registration``.
+    - To run the service, first we have to initialise the virtual environment of python, here in our case its ``env_user``.
+Navigate to the ``api`` directory and run the command ``source /env_user/bin/activate``.
+This will run the virtual environment.
+Then install the necessary sanic framework and its libraries like:

+        ```
+        pip install sanic
+        pip install python-decouple
+        pip install asyncpg
+        pip install confluent_kafka
+        ```

+    - There were two methods.
+Either run directly through the python code or via sanic.
+    - Command to run via sanic: ``sanic user-service:app --host=0.0.0.0 --port=1604 --dev``
+    - Command to run via python: ``python user-service.py``
+    - ``http://< configured-ip-address >/users/login :`` This end-point is used to authenticate login using ``POST`` method.
+As a response it will gives user information.
+    - ``http://< configured-ip-address >/users/bd5f8583-83a4-40c4-8ec7-18a685eef130 :`` This end-point is used to get user information.
+The alphanumeric id represents the user id.